nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ### [ What is the CVE number to exploit this file server? ]

 From the webpage, we also see that the version of Rejetto being used is **2.3**.
-Doing a Google search for exploits that exist for this version or Rejetto, we can find the following [exploit](https://www.exploit-db.com/exploits/39161) on ExploitDB:
+Doing a Google search for exploits that exist for this version of Rejetto, we can find the following [exploit](https://www.exploit-db.com/exploits/39161) on ExploitDB:

 ![screenshot6](../assets/images/steel_mountain/screenshot6.png)